psteeve/cstar-industries.github.io/_posts/2014-07-02-nitrogen-on-heroku.md

 On the former, I keep hopping from language to language, framework to framework, enabling one layer to talk to the other.
 On the latter, I just write Erlang for both client and server.
 Nitrogen takes care of the rest.
 I love that.

-Although what I like with Rails is how easily it can be deployed and scaled on Heroku.
+But Rails can be so easily deployed and scaled on Heroku.
 I wanted the same for my Nitrogen app.

-A quick Google search came up with not much; it was a job I had to do myself!
+A quick Google search came up with not much; I guess it was a job for me!

 ##Hummmph, that was easy

-I wrote a small skeleton project, [cstar/nitrogen-on-heroku](https://github.com/cstar/nitrogen-on-heroku) with Cowboy as the webserver.
+Here is a skeleton project [cstar/nitrogen-on-heroku](https://github.com/cstar/nitrogen-on-heroku) with Cowboy as the webserver.
+How to use :

 1. Pull [cstar/nitrogen-on-heroku](https://github.com/cstar/nitrogen-on-heroku)
 2. Write your awesome Nitrogen app